top of page

 News, Skoda, Electric Vehicles

-The Škoda Enyaq RS Race is an all-electric, track-focused concept inspired by the Fabia RS Rally2.
-Using cutting-edge biocomposite materials, and advanced aerodynamics, this car offers a tantalising vision of sustainable motorsport.
+The Škoda Enyaq RS Race is a track-focused EV inspired by the Fabia RS Rally2.
+Using biocomposite materials and advanced aerodynamics, the concept showcases the Czech firm's vision of sustainable motorsport.

-The Škoda Enyaq RS Race is an all-electric, track-focused concept inspired by the Fabia RS Rally2.
-Using cutting-edge biocomposite materials, and advanced aerodynamics, this car offers a tantalising vision of sustainable motorsport.
+The Škoda Enyaq RS Race is a track-focused EV inspired by the Fabia RS Rally2.
+Using biocomposite materials and advanced aerodynamics, the concept showcases the Czech firm's vision of sustainable motorsport.

-Škoda has unveiled the Enyaq RS Race, a track-ready, all-electric concept inspired by the Fabia RS Rally2 WRC car.
-But in this car, we see something more — a glimpse into the future of touring cars, where the RS Race could one day be swapping paint with BTCC and DTM competitors, from Brands Hatch to Bathurst.
+With that in mind, Škoda has unveiled the Enyaq RS Race, a track-ready, all-electric concept inspired by the Fabia RS Rally2 WRC car.
+But we see something more – a glimpse into the future of touring cars, where the RS Race could one day be swapping paint with rivals from Brands Hatch to Bathurst.

 Škoda Enyaq RS Race